“Mum, Can I do a ‘Go Fund Me’ for Elijah*?” Explorason came in and asked last night.

 - $20 USD from Giver #4 (for Askari)

 - $??
-Message of promised $$ (for helping locals in need)
+A message of promised $$ (for helping locals in need)

 This means we can give Elijah* the $40 PLUS the $6.15 would cover the money he loaned for his son’s medical expenses but I believe the loan sharks double the debt so he will still have the interest of 50-100% to pay off.